Standardizing Patient Calls for DSOs With 50+ Dental Offices

 Treatment follow-ups

 When call handling differs by office, revenue outcomes differ as well.
 Conversion rates fluctuate, opportunities are missed, and leadership loses visibility into what is actually driving performance.
+The compounding effect is easy to underestimate, which is why many operators run the true cost of missed dental calls across their full location count before committing to a fix.

 High-performing DSOs treat patient calls as infrastructure, not labor.
 Infrastructure is designed once, governed centrally, and improved continuously.
 People operate within the system instead of recreating it at every location.